munteanu-mihai-alin/SyGuS-Generator/Pitch.md

 Syntax guided synthesis aims at generating programs based on providing both syntactic and regular smt constraints.

-We learn from the other top 3 solvers from this problem, cvc5, dryadSynth and LoopInvGen and their approaches:
+We learn from the other top 3 solvers of this problem, cvc5, dryadSynth and LoopInvGen and their approaches:
     - smt techniques
     - concolic
     - symbolic